mjaroszewski1979/market_bias/README.md

 # Market Bias

 ### This is a Python/Flask application powered by Pandas and Plotly.
-It is designed to download historical data of S&P 500 from Yahoo Finance using Pandas Datareader.
+It is designed to download historical data of S&P 500 from Yahoo Finance API using Pandas Datareader.
 By utilizing Technical Analysis Library it applies:

 * Trading indicators:
    * Bollinger Bands